ARIEL: Adversarial Graph Contrastive Learning: Method

 \subsection{Extension to Graph-Level Contrastive Learning}

 For a batch of graphs $\mathcal{B}$ and the batch of their augmentation views $\mathcal{B}^+$, we aim to generate a batch of adversarial views, which we denote as $\mathcal{B}_{\text{adv}}$.
 Denote the combined graph of each batch as $G^*$, ${G^+}^*$ and $G_{\text{adv}}^*$.
-The objective of the adversarial graph contrastive learning on the graph-level can be formulated as
+The objective of the adversarial graph contrastive learning on the graph level can be formulated as

 It is worth noting that the constraints we use here are applied on the batch rather than each graph, i.e., we only constrain the total perturbations over all graphs rather than the perturbations on each graph.
-This can greatly reduce the computational cost in solving the above constrained maximization problem in that it reduces the number of constraints from twice the batch size to 2.
+This can greatly reduce the computational cost in solving the above-constrained maximization problem in that it reduces the number of constraints from twice the batch size to 2.
 However, it also introduces the additional risk that the perturbations could be severely imbalanced among the graphs in the batch, e.g., a graph is heavily perturbed while others are almost unchanged.
 In our experiment, we do not observe this problem but it could theoretically happen.
-A good practice is to start from this simple form, then gradually add constraints to the vulnerable graphs in the batch if the imbalanced perturbations are observed.
+A good practice is to start from this simple form, and then gradually add constraints to the vulnerable graphs in the batch if the imbalanced perturbations are observed.

 During the attack stage, the perturbation matrix $\mathbf{L}_{\mathbf{A}}$ and its convex hull $\Tilde{\mathbf{L}}_{\mathbf{A}}$ are further subject to the constraints that they should be block diagonal matrices with 0 at position $(i,j)$ if node $i$ and node $j$ are the nodes from two graphs in the batch.
 This could be easily implemented by using a block diagonal mask to zero out the gradients during the forward propagation,